Fullaxx/RapidLinux/README.md

 ## Pre-Built ISO
 The easiest way to get started is to download and run on the pre-built ISO files.
 These have all the necessary tools to [re-]build a RapidLinux project.
-* [RAPIDINSTALL.iso](ftp://rapidlinux.org/isos/RAPIDISNTALL.iso) has just the core module to install grub2 and the module layout
+* [RAPIDINSTALL.iso](ftp://rapidlinux.org/isos/RAPIDISNTALL.iso) has just the core module to install grub2 and the module layout to a HD
 * [RAPIDBUILD.iso](ftp://rapidlinux.org/isos/RAPIDBUILD.iso) has dev tools, but no GUI
 * [RAPIDWS.iso](ftp://rapidlinux.org/isos/RAPIDWS.iso) includes dev toold and a fluxbox DE